Prep football: Mustangs dominate Liberty in playoff opener

 Only 15 of Liberty’s 37 plays from scrimmage went for positive yardage.

 “(Defensive coordinator Don) Pirkle had a great game plan.
-He’s got our kids believing,” Hoerner said.
+He’s got our kids believing,” Hempstead first-year head coach Jeff Hoerner said.
 “I thought our defensive line was phenomenal tonight.
 They really controlled the game and made it hard for Liberty to get going offensively.
 And then on the back end we played pretty well.
 When they did have their shots, we did a good job of shutting those down and we were pretty disciplined on the back end.
 Our defense was just huge.”

 Dunne ran for a 3-yard touchdown on the Mustangs’ opening possession, then added a 1-yard score following the interception from Sabers, who scored on a 1-yard run at the end of the first quarter.